6 Best Ways to Explore the Oxford County Cheese Trail this Fall

 The Cheese Trail & Business Hours

 Hours and openings/closures sometimes occur along the trail!
-We try to keep this page as up-to-date as possible to show what everyone is up to but it’s always best to call ahead to the stops you’d like to visit before heading out to ensure they can accommodate you.
+It’s always best to call ahead to the stops you’d like to visit before heading out to ensure they can accommodate you.

 Where to Stay

 Want to make your visit an overnight?
 Book a historic and cheesy stay when you check out the Cheese Trail Package at the Elm Hurst Inn!